C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: The LC-Function

-\begin{theorem} The series of the function $L(z,f)$ converges absolutely for $\sigma>1$.
-The convergence is uniform in every compact in the half-plane $\sigma>1$.
-Since, by \Cref{rem5.1}, $n^{(-z,f)}$ $(n\geq n_{f})$ is a sequence of entire functions of $z$, $L(z,f)$ is an analytic function of $z$ in the half-plane $\sigma>1$. \end{theorem}
+\begin{theorem} The series defining the function $L(z,f)$ converges absolutely for $\sigma>1$.
+The convergence is uniform within every compact subset of the half-plane $\sigma>1$.
+Furthermore, given that $n^{(-z,f)}$ $(n\geq n_{f})$ is a sequence of entire functions of $z$, as demonstrated by \Cref{rem5.1}, $L(z,f)$ is an analytic function of $z$ within the half-plane $\sigma>1$. \end{theorem}